-especially in Amman Governorate where more than half of the population are aged under 25 494 - there is an opportunity for a growing labour force and human resources, less demand on health facilities, and reduced dependency rates, if a long-term plan that utilizes resources efficiently was adopted to encourage multidimensional developments in addition to capacity and skill-building programmes to meet future needs of this growing population. - The availability of various documents at the national level that focus on addressing the needs of the refugees and host communities, such as the National Resilience Plan, Regional Refugee and Resilience Plan, Jordan Response Plan, Jordan Compact, and Global Compact for Migration.
-These plans provide strategies to respond to the immediate needs of provide the opportunity of meeting the immediate needs of Syrian refugees living both in camps and urban areas, as well as host community impacted by the crisis.
-Additionally, there is a major opportunity to build on these plans and efforts to achieve sustainable solutions for the integration of Jordan's host communities and refugees. - It is considered a significant opportunity to improve the governance of migration, address the challenges associated with today's migration, and strengthen the contribution of migrants and migration to sustainable development. - Turning the Syrian refugee crisis into a development opportunity that attracts new investments and boosts the local economy. - Currently, donations to Jordan aim at building the capacities of the governmental institutions to provide long term solutions for the refugee crisis, which is an opportunity to build existing capacities. - UN-Habitat, in collaboration with MoLA, is currently in the final stages of formalizing a national urban policy for Jordan that will set a guiding framework for urban development in the country, once approved. - Jordan is transitioning from a highly centralized to a progressively decentralized system with more powers at the Governorate and Municipal level.
+especially in Amman Governorate where more than half of the population are aged under 25494 there is an opportunity of a growing labor force and human resources, less demand on health facilities, and reduced dependency rates, if a long-term plan that utilizes resources efficiently was adopted to encourage multidimensional developments in addition to capacity and skill-building programs to meet future needs of this growing population. - The availability of various documents at the national level that focus on addressing the needs of the refugees and host communities, such as the National Resilience Plan, Regional Refugee and Resilience Plan, Jordan Response Plan, Jordan Compact, and Global Compact for Migration provide the opportunity of meeting the immediate needs of Syrian refugees living both in camps and urban areas, as well as host community impacted by the crisis.
+Additionally, there is a major opportunity to build on these plans and efforts to achieve sustainable solutions for Jordan's population and refugee integration. - It is considered a significant opportunity to improve the governance of migration, address the challenges associated with today's migration, and strengthen the contribution of migrants and migration to sustainable development. - Turning the Syrian refugee crisis into a development opportunity that attracts new investments and boosts the local economy. - Currently, donations to Jordan aim at building the capacities of the governmental institutions to provide long term solutions for the refugee crisis, which is an opportunity to build existing capacities. - UN-Habitat, in collaboration with MoLA, is currently in the final stages of formalizing a national urban policy for Jordan that will set a guiding framework for urban development in the country, once approved. - Jordan is transitioning from a highly centralized to a progressively decentralized system with more powers at the Governorate and Municipal level.
 This will enhance more local community participation in decision making. - In GAM, there is the opportunity of enhancing data collection and sharing through a proper database, which is the Urban Observatory Department.